 You earn points for all purchases charged to your account, and that includes charges made by an authorized user.
 In addition, some cards offer bonus points for adding an authorized user to your account.
-The Chase Sapphire Preferred Credit Card, for example, has been known to offer a 5,000-point bonus when you add an authorized user and they make a purchase within the first three months of opening your account.
+The Chase Sapphire Preferred Credit Card, for example, offers points for purchases made by authorized users.

 Can you earn extra travel points by referring a friend or family member?

 Some cards will give you extra points when you refer someone who opens an account.
 Again, the Chase Sapphire Preferred Credit Card awards members 15,000 points for every person they refer who opens an account, up to 75,000 points per year.

 Can you earn extra points if you transfer your balance to a travel card?

 Most credit cards do not award points or miles on a balance you transfer from another card.
 If you find a card that lets you earn points on balance transfers, keep in mind this is very rare.

 Can you earn points for travel and non-travel purchases with a travel credit card?